sunwoolee0504/WALL/README.md

 This will download SC2 into the 3rdparty folder and copy the maps necessary to run over.

-The requirements.txt file can be used to install the necessary packages into a virtual environment (not recomended).
+The requirements.txt file can be used to install the necessary packages into a virtual environment.

 ## Run an WALL experiment